openforis/sepal-doc/docs/source/team/contribute.rst

     git add ../
     git commit -m "<your message>"

-Once you are done with your modifications, push the repository to GitHub and jump to the next section:
+Once you are done with your modifications, push the repository to GitHub and continue to the next section:

 .. code-block:: console